 Digital tracking vs. Excel

-You can do these calculations manually, but it takes a lot of time.
+You can do these calculations manually, but it takes considerable time.
 With an app like KitchenNmbrs:

 - You set your portion size per dish